Parque das Ruínas

-The Centro Cultural Municipal Parque das Ruínas, or simply Parque das Ruínas (Ruins Park), is a public park with an art gallery built around the ruins of a mansion, located in the Santa Teresa neighborhood in Rio de Janeiro, Brazil.
+The Centro Cultural Municipal Parque das Ruínas, often called simply Parque das Ruínas (Ruins Park), is a public park with an art gallery built around the ruins of a mansion, located in the Santa Teresa neighborhood in Rio de Janeiro, Brazil.
 It is a venue for live outdoor concerts and houses a bar.
+The park was officially renamed Centro Cultural Parque Glória Maria in 2023, and features a mural of the Brazilian journalist and television host Glória Maria by Eduardo Kobra.